 "There are no printable words to express what I feel about all the people who, obviously, cared nothing for him.
 Allowing this beautiful animal not only to endure hideous captive conditions , but to starve him as well.

 "In my view, the perpetrators of this cruelty should receive the strongest punishment.
 The circus should be closed immediately, all the animals rehomed – never to work in a circus again – and the circus owners and workers banned from owning or working with animals for life.
 Thanks to both OneVoice andTonga Terre d’Accueil, Jon is now beginning his slow recovery.
 Too soon now to know what his future will be, but we are always here to offer him one.”

 Angela, Bellone, Louga and Saïda were all born in captivity.

 Angela and Louga were just one month old, and Bellone and Saïda four months old, when they were sold by one circus to another.

 Louga is the only male and the reason why the lions were surrendered by the circus owner.
 Louga attacked the owner during a show, so the owner decided it would be best to part with them all.
 Although Louga is male, he has no mane because he has been castrated – but he more than makes up for this with his feisty character.
 The 12-year-old is definitely the dominant member of this man-made pride!

 Saïda, who is 13, is feisty too, and, as a lion would be in the wild, can be defensive and aggressive around people.
-In contrast, 12-year-old Angela and Bellone, who is soon to be 15, are both generally calm and relaxed.
+In contrast, 12-year-old Angela and Bellone, who is 15, are both generally calm and relaxed.

 You can help give them a lifetime home at our big cat sanctuary in South Africa.